-Funding sources should be listed at the end of the manuscript, before the References and after Research Funding.
+Funding sources should be listed at the end of the manuscript, before the References and/or indicated in the "Template for Ethical and Legal Declarations", if required for submission, after Research Funding.
 When the study benefitted from funding through an unrestricted grant or other resources provided to a university, college, other research institution, or an individual author, state the name of the institute or organization that provided the funding along with the grant number, if applicable.